-The Hamahon application connects frontline responders to refer women and children to the assistance they need, by making phone numbers accessible and editable.
+The Hamahon application connects frontline responders to refer women and children to the assistance they need.

 To help frontline responders coordinate needs for victims of domestic violence

 A simple mobile app with easily accessible and editable phone numbers

 The Asia Foundation and many local NGOs